Special Assistant to the Dean for Strategic Initiatives

-Michele Bradley has been with the University of Cincinnati College of Law since 2006, teaching legal analysis, research, writing, and advocacy.
-She also teaches the judicial externship class and is the College of Law liaison to the Potter Stewart American Inn of Court.
+Professor Bradley joined the College of Law faculty in 2006, and teaches legal analysis, research, writing, and advocacy skills, as well as legal ethics.
+She also works closely with the Judicial Extern Program and serves as the liaison to the Potter Stewart American Inn of Court program.

-Her educational background is unusual.
-A native of Livonia, Michigan, she received her Bachelor of Science degree in Chemical Engineering from Wayne State University and her Masters of Business Administration from Xavier University.
+She received her BS degree in Chemical Engineering from Wayne State University and her MBA from Xavier University.
 Before attending law school, Professor Bradley was a Product Development Manager for The Procter & Gamble Company.